predsci/pysunrunner/docs/_build/html/_sources/guide/installation.rst.txt

 Installation
 ============

-The current version of sunRunner3D has been updated to support Python version 3 and is tested with > 3.6, but strongly reccomended to run 3.12 due to dependency errors.
+The current version of pysunrunner has been updated to support Python version 3 and is tested with > 3.6, but strongly reccomended to run 3.12 due to dependency errors.

 Global/Virtual ENV Install
 --------------------------